Alpaka623/bot/README.md

 - Loads and plays entire Spotify playlists and albums (by searching for the songs on YouTube).
 - Full playback control: Play, Pause, Resume, Skip, Leave.
 - Comprehensive queue management: View, clear, and shuffle the queue.
-- Export function to download local files directly in the chat.
+- Export function to download songs directly in the chat.
 - Display of all available local songs and the currently playing track.

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (version 16.9.0 or newer recommended)
+- **FFmpeg**: You must have the FFmpeg and ffprobe executables.
-- A Discord account and a server where you have administrative rights
+- A Discord account and a server where you have administrative rights.
-- A Discord Bot Token (created in the [Discord Developer Portal](https://discord.com/developers/applications))
+- A Discord Bot Token (created in the [Discord Developer Portal](https://discord.com/developers/applications)).

 ## Installation & Setup

 1.  **Download the Project:**
     Clone the repository or download the files into a new folder.

+2.  **Set up FFmpeg:**
+    The bot requires FFmpeg for audio processing.
+    - Create a new folder named `bin` in the root of your project directory.
+    - Download the FFmpeg executables for your operating system from the official [FFmpeg website](https://ffmpeg.org/download.html).
+    - From the downloaded files, find the `ffmpeg` and `ffprobe` executables (e.g., `ffmpeg.exe` and `ffprobe.exe` on Windows).
+    - Place these two executable files directly inside the `./bin` folder you created.

-2.  **Install Dependencies:**
+3.  **Install Dependencies:**
-    Open a terminal in your project folder and run the following command to install all necessary packages:
+    Open a terminal in your project folder and run the following command to install all necessary Node.js packages:
     ```bash
     npm install
     ```
-    This will install all dependencies listed in `package.json`, including `discord.js`, `@discordjs/voice`, `play-dl`, and `@distube/ytdl-core`.
+    This will install all dependencies listed in `package.json`, such as `discord.js`, `@discordjs/voice`, `play-dl`, and `@distube/ytdl-core`.

-3.  **Create `.env` File:**
+4.  **Create `.env` File:**
     In the main directory of your project, create a file named exactly `.env`.
-Add your bot token.
-Additional keys are required for Spotify functionality (see next section).
+Add your bot token to this file.
     ```
     TOKEN=YOUR_SECRET_DISCORD_BOT_TOKEN_HERE
     ```

-4.  **Create Music Folder:**
+5.  **Create `music` & `downloads` Folders:**
-    In the main directory, create a folder named `music`.
-Place all `.mp3` files here that the bot should find locally.
-This folder is ignored by `.gitignore`.
+    In the main directory, create two folders:
+    - `music`: Place all `.mp3` files here that the bot should find locally.
+    - `downloads`: This folder is used for temporary downloads, for example by the `!export` command.
+    These folders are ignored by Git, as specified in the `.gitignore` file.

-## Spotify Setup (Optional, but Recommended)
+## Spotify Setup (One-Time Authorization)

-To reliably play Spotify playlists and albums, `play-dl` needs to authenticate with Spotify.
+To reliably play Spotify playlists and albums, `play-dl` needs to be authorized with your Spotify account once.
+This is a more secure method than storing secret keys.

-1.  **Create Spotify API Keys:**
-    - Go to the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard) and log in.
-    - Create a new app.

-2.  **Generate Authentication Tokens:**
-    The `play-dl` library can run a process to create long-lasting authentication tokens.
-This process creates a `.data` folder where these tokens are stored securely.
-It is important that this folder exists and is ignored by Git, which is ensured by the `/.data` entry in the `.gitignore` file.
-The exact method for token generation may vary depending on the `play-dl` version and is described in the package's documentation.
+1.  **Find the Authorization Script:**
+    The `play-dl` package includes an authorization script.
+You can find it inside your `node_modules` folder at this path: `node_modules/play-dl/dist/scripts/authorize.js`.

+2.  **Run the Script:**
+    Open a terminal in the **root directory of your project** and run the script using `node`:
+    ```bash
+    node node_modules/play-dl/dist/scripts/authorize.js
+    ```

+3.  **Follow the Instructions in the Terminal:**
+    - The script will ask for your **Spotify Client ID** and **Client Secret**.
+You can get these by creating a new app in your [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard).
+    - It will also ask for a **Redirect URI**.
+You can use `http://127.0.0.1/` for this.
+Make sure to add this exact URI in your Spotify App's settings on the developer dashboard.
+    - The script will then generate a URL.
+Copy this URL and paste it into your web browser.
+    - Log in to Spotify and grant the permissions.
+You will be redirected to the URI you entered (e.g., `http://127.0.0.1/`).
+    - Copy the **entire URL** from your browser's address bar after being redirected.
+It will contain a `?code=...` parameter.
+    - Paste this full redirected URL back into the terminal.

+4.  **Result: The `.data` Folder:**
+    After a successful authorization, the script will automatically create a folder named `.data` in your project's root directory.
+This folder contains your secure refresh tokens.
+    **Do not delete this folder.** It is correctly listed in your `.gitignore` file to ensure these sensitive tokens are never uploaded to GitHub.

 ## Starting the Bot